espocrm/documentation/docs/user-guide/reports.md

 To create a new grid report, click on *Reports* tab and then click *Create Report* button.
 Choose a needed *Entity Type*, then click the *Create* button at the *Grid Report* section.

 When choosing the *Entity Type* for a grid report, consider the following.
 The *Entity Type* contains the field that will be aggregated by.
 E.g. if you need to sum by the opportunity amount, choose the Opportunity entity type.
-If you neeed to aggregate by fields from different entity types, consider creating separate grid reports for each entity type and then use a Joint Report to join them into one.
+If you need to aggregate by fields from different entity types, consider creating separate grid reports for each entity type and then use a Joint Report to join them into one.

 The example of grid report results that shows revenue grouped by User: